ayoo2452/DH110/README.md

 Upon imagining realistic usage scenarios for both users (information on which can be found in [Assignment 4: Personas and Scenarios](https://github.com/ayoo2452/DH110/tree/main/Assignment%204)), I identified three features of interest for the redesign of MyLA311:

 1. A route-finder with information specific and tailored to LA Public Transit (not just the Metro, but including other public transport services that serve the greater Los Angeles County area).
-This navigation should ease cognitive load, and provide enough information on the different lines/systems so that first time users understand their options sufficiently.
 2. A cohesive, easily browse-able directory of resources available to the community.
-This should support efficient and relevant filtering, as well as ways to easily compile and/or save resources of high interest to the user.
-3. Re-organize and address error verification issues with the Submit a Request function on MyLA311 app.
-(This particular features stems from my heuristic evaluation of MyLA311's app, and— more recently-- a deeper evaluation at MyLA311's website).
+3. Submit a city service request.

 ### Lo-Fi Wireframes
 ![22F DH 110- Wireframes only](https://user-images.githubusercontent.com/101301281/204714684-a4e8382b-52b0-4b2d-ac1e-4462dadec020.png)